jessewindebank1809/2cloudnine-migration-tool/docs/SALESFORCE_AUTH_SETUP.md

 2. Go to `/auth/signin`
 3. Click **Continue with Salesforce**
 4. You should be redirected to Salesforce login
-5. After successful authentication, you'll be redirected back to the dashboard
+5. After successful authentication, you'll be redirected back to the home page

 ## Benefits of Salesforce Authentication